UN General Assembly President Assails Security Council - UrduPoint

 It took more than three months to overcome friction between the United States and China to pass a resolution on July 1 calling for more international cooperation and to support a call by the secretary-general for a ceasefire in war-torn countries to help fight the disease.

-During the debate on reform, the 193 UN members will discuss the right to veto, the privilege of the five permanent members of the Security Council (United States, China, Russia, France and United Kingdom), enlarging the forum and its regional balance.
+During the debate on reform, the 193 UN members discussed the right to veto, the privilege of the five permanent members of the Security Council (United States, China, Russia, France and United Kingdom), enlarging the forum and its regional balance.

-The Security Council, which can decide on international sanctions and the use of force, has 15 members.
-In addition to the five permanent nations, it has 10 non-permanent members elected for two-year terms.